pathetiq/BurpSmartBuster/README.md

 A Burp Suite content discovery plugin that add the smart into the Buster!

+# Features

+* Looks for files, directories and file extensions based on current requests received by Burp Suite
+* Checks for:
+ * Directories in the current URL directories
+ * Files in the current URL directories
+ * Replace and add extension to current files
+ * Add suffix and prefix to current files
+* Easy and documented code
+* Verbose and logging

+# Todos

+* Technological and environment checks (PHP, IIS, Apache, SharePoint, etc.)
+* Add a GUI
+* Limit Thread speed
+* Use the spidering results for actual brute forcing
+* Adjust the 404 detection function

-## Release date
+## Presentations and release date

-Will be release on August 6th at [DEF CON Demolabs](https://defcon.org/html/defcon-24/dc-24-demolabs.html) in the Grand Salon.
+* BSB was released on August 6th 2016 at [DEF CON 24 Demolabs](https://defcon.org/html/defcon-24/dc-24-demolabs.html) in the Grand Salon.

-Come say hi and let's discuss this plugin!
+* An updated talk about the tool and it's future has been done at [Derbycon 6.0](https://www.youtube.com/watch?v=RFxUfoVgMrw).

 ## Installation